 What's the Minimum Estate Value for Probate in Montana?

-Specifically, if the estate's total gross value is less than $100,000, it may qualify for expedited probate through a small property affidavit procedure.
-This simplified process aims to reduce the administrative burden and cost associated with probate for smaller estates.
+Montana offers a simplified probate process for smaller estates.
+If the estate's gross value is less than $100,000, it may qualify for expedited probate through a small estate affidavit procedure.
+This streamlined approach reduces administrative burden and costs for modest estates.

 What Is the Timeframe for Initiating the Probate Process After a Death in Montana?